 - Finally, press the OK button.

-3. Use Excel Conditional Formatting to Analyse Data for Specified Criteria
+3. Use Excel Conditional Formatting to Analyze Data for Specified Criteria

 In this section, we will introduce the Conditional Formatting of Excel.
 We can set different conditions like the highest value, lowest value, and other built-in conditions.
 We can also insert formulas to set criteria in conditional formatting.